jamis/theseus/README.markdown

   * orthogonal (the default).
 Square cells with 4 exits each.
   * delta.
 Triangular cells with 3 exits each.
   * sigma.
 Hexagonal cells with 6 exits each.
+  * upsilon.
+Octagonal and square cells with 8 or 4 exits each.

 Requirements
 ============